 5. Website.
-I believe that having a website today is equivalent to what having basic prospecting conversations were 20 years ago.
+I believe that having a website today is equivalent to what having basic prospecting conversations was 20 years ago.
 Conversations take place online in the 21st Century, whether you are technically “conversing” or not.
 Your website allows you to have “conversations” with prospects as you sleep.
 Work with an IMO that will provide you with material for a powerful website.
 Alternatively, you could also consider hiring a professional website designer such as Hooked Marketing to help you create your website.

 A few key components a website should have: